Lattice Calculation of the Intrinsic Soft Function and the Collins-Soper Kernel: Intrinsic soft function

 \subsection{Pseudo-scalar Meson Form Factor}

 \emph{Extraction of form factor.---} Another piece appearing in the definition of the intrinsic soft function is the light pseudo-scalar meson form factor.
 In this section we calculate this form factor for the two ensembles a12m310 and X650.
+We choose a12m310 instead of a12m130 based on the practical consideration of computation costs.
+But we have confirmed that the sea-quark mass effects are marginal, see Appendix \ref{app:sea-quark-mass}.
 To allow for large momentum extrapolation we consider the three hadron momenta $P^z=\{4, 5, 6\}\times 2\pi/(24a)=\{1.72, 2.15, 2.58\}\ \mathrm{GeV}$ for a12m310 ($a=0.121$ fm) and $P^z=\{6, 8, 10\}\times 2\pi/(48a)=\{1.58, 2.11, 2.64\}\ \mathrm{GeV}$ for X650 ($a=0.098$ fm).
 We have tried including a fourth, higher momentum and found that the difference is negligible due to the larger errors for the fourth momentum.
 To obtain the bare form factor on the lattice, one needs to calculate a three-point function

 and divide it by the squared local two-point function (let $L=z=b_{\perp}=0$ in Eq.~(\ref{eq:barequasiTMDWF})).
-Here $t_{\mathrm{sep}}$ is the source-sink separation (source at origin) which is set to $t_{\mathrm{sep}}=\{6,7,8,9\}a$ on X650 and $t_{\mathrm{sep}}=\{6,7,8,9,10\}a$ on a12m310.
+Here $t_{\mathrm{seq}}$ is the source-sink separation (source at origin) which is set to $t_{\mathrm{seq}}=\{6,7,8,9\}a$ on X650 and $t_{\mathrm{seq}}=\{6,7,8,9,10\}a$ on a12m310.
 The interpolators $\bar{u}\Gamma u$ and $\bar{d}\Gamma d$ are inserted at time slice $t$.
-It can be shown that after inserting single particle intermediate states and taking the large (imaginary) time limit ($0\ll t \ll t_{\mathrm{sep}}$), this ratio reproduces the continuum definition Eq.~(\ref{eq:form_factor-cont}).
+It can be shown that after inserting single particle intermediate states and taking the large (imaginary) time limit ($0\ll t \ll t_{\mathrm{seq}}$), this ratio reproduces the continuum definition Eq.~(\ref{eq:form_factor-cont}).
 In practice this requires a two-state fit of the following ratio